 Freshman Jared Jones 7 RBI's leads No. 1 LSU to a 12-7 win over Texas A&M in game 2

-COLLEGE STATION - The no. 1 LSU baseball team wins their 13th straight game, beating Texas A&M 12-7 in game 2.
-Freshman Jared Jones was red hot at the plate, having 3 hits, 1 home run and 7 RBI's.
+COLLEGE STATION - The No. 1 LSU baseball team won their thirteenth straight game, beating Texas A&M 12-7 in game two.
+Freshman Jared Jones was red hot at the plate, having three hits, one home run and seven RBIs.

-Tommy White was also crushing balls at the plate, having 3 hits and 3 RBI's.
-Ty Floyd had a rocky start on the mound, pitching 3.1 innings, giving up 3 earned runs.
+Tommy White was also crushing balls at the plate, having three hits and three RBIs.
+Ty Floyd had a rocky start on the mound, pitching 3.1 innings, giving up three earned runs.
 Garrett Edwards got the win in relief for the Tigers.
-That's his 3rd of the season.
+That's his third of the season.

 Trending News